Senyeah/APIEngine/README.md

 The `.htaccess` file which is generated provides URL rewriting to redirect all requests to `request.php`, located in the project’s root directory.
 If you have any custom directives to place inside the `.htaccess` file, ensure you do not change the contents of the URL rewriting section.

 The endpoint definition file passed in as the standard input is written to the `.definition` file, located in the project’s root directory.
-This file has permissions `r--------` (0400) in order to ensure that it can only be modified by authorised parties.
+For security, this file has permissions `r--------` (0400).
 When pushing your API to a server, always ensure the permission of this file has not changed.

 Upon project creation, PHP source files are automatically created which contain classes corresponding to what you defined inside your endpoint definition file.

 ## Endpoint Definition Syntax

 The syntax to create endpoints was designed to be as simple and readable as possible.
-There are three main keywords which are used to control endpoint definition:
+There are three main keywords which are used to control endpoint definition—`export`, `group`, and `base`.

 ### `export`